stevan/ELO/EVENTS.md

 <!-------------------------------------------------------->
-# Proposal for Formal Events
+# ELO - Formal Events
 <!-------------------------------------------------------->

 An event is the data structure used for communication between two